freechipsproject/diagrammer/README.md

 presentation of any sub-modules found.

 ## Options
+* -i, --firrtl-source set the source firrtl to work on
 * -t, --targer-dir sets the output directory for the svg
 * -s, --start-module sets the module name where the graphs will start being generated.
 The default is at the top
+* -o, --open-program sets the open program, default is `open`, set to empty to tell it not to do open
+* -j, --just-top-level generates just the top level diagram

 ## How Visualizer Works
 This program uses a number of firrtl transforms to create multiple graphviz dot file graph programs.